 RESPONSIBILITIES: The legal assistant will assist with all aspects of MIRC’s work for unaccompanied children such as client intake, the development of legal documents, grant and other reporting, communications, scheduling, interpreting, and more.

 QUALIFICATIONS: An associate’s degree or commensurate professional experience is required; a bachelor’s degree is preferred.
 Applicants must possess excellent communication, collaboration, analytical and problem‐solving skills as well as a demonstrated commitment to protecting the rights of immigrants or other persons in poverty.
 Candidate must be detail-oriented with strong organizational skills.
 Candidate must be proficient with major software and web services including Word, Excel, G Suite, and have access to a reliable internet connection if they intend to work remotely some of the time.
 Applicants who have experience, especially related to immigration and poverty, will receive priority.
 No prior legal experience required.
 Spanish language proficiency required.

-BENEFITS: This is a full-time position with a salary range of $37,000-$54,000 based on experience and education.
+BENEFITS: This is a full-time position with a salary starting at $42,480 and based on relevant experience.
 MAP offers a generous benefits package including life, short- and long-term disability, health, vision, dental and flexible spending accounts.
 If staff do not require health benefits, they have the option to take an annual $1,500 payout in addition to the base salary paid over the course of the year.
 MAP also has a generous leave policy allowing staff to accrue 3 weeks paid vacation the first year and 13 paid holidays, as well as an annual 2% contribution and 2% match to retirement plan subject to board approval for eligible staff.
 MAP is a qualifying employer for Public Service Loan Forgiveness.

 MSAS is an equal opportunity employer, committed to diversity and inclusion in the workplace.